movableink/data-source.js/README.md

 ### 0.2.1

 - Add additional `headers` support to `getRawData` & `getAllRows`
-  - Pass additional params such as `{ headers: true, corsCacheTime: 100000 }` as the 2nd argument which will increase the cache time
+  - Pass additional params such as `{ headers: true, cacheTime: 100000 }` as the 2nd argument which will increase the cache time

 ### 0.2.0